Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious - Startup Story

-Abhay Hanjura approached Vivek Gupta (who was then working with Helion ventures) to explore the space of fresh meat and seafood delivery in India.
-Although 73% of Indian eat meat and seafood, the industry is highly unorganized.
+Abhay Hanjura approached Vivek Gupta (who was then working with Helion Ventures) to explore the space of fresh meat and seafood delivery in India.
+Although 73% of Indians eat meat and seafood, the industry is highly unorganized.
 An average Indian household consumes 2000-3000 different branded products, meat being the only exception (well, almost).
 More than 95% of the fresh meat & seafood industry in India is unorganized & usually conjures up an image of an unhygienic local market, filth, stench & an unpleasant buying experience.
-The duo wanted to change the way Indian experiences meat.
+The duo wanted to change the way Indians experience meat.

-Hence, Licious was created with the thought that India deserves better meat.
+Hence, Licious company was created with the thought that India deserves better meat.

 Licious chose a simple mission statement- we won’t sell what we won’t eat ourselves!
 It is this simple credo that has been the driving force at the company and continues to be so, 5 years later.